farhan0167/otto-m8/README.md

 - [x] Observability for every block's output like a Logger
 - [ ] Memory for Chatbot and RAG.
 Goal is to not clutter the drawing board.
 - [x] Streamline workflow creation, edits and redeployment.
 Some form of version control
+- [ ] Apart from Lambdas that deploy seperate docker containers for custom code, build a custom code block which is deployed within the workflow container.
 - [ ] ML Model Training via UI?